 Was I worried about feeling nauseous and having my hair fall out?
 You bet I was.

 Was I thinking about potential heart, liver or kidney damage or other possible lingering side effects such as neuropathy and cognitive issues which might affect my life down the road?
 Not so much.

 As I’ve said before, cancer forces you to deal with the here and now.
 The fallout, or domino effect, often comes later.

-Despite being “sort of informed” about the potential heart damage risk, I don’t think this really sunk in for me and I’m not sure it does for most patients.
+Despite being “sort of informed” about the potential heart damage risk, I don’t think this really sunk in for me, and I’m not sure it does for most patients.

 I don’t remember any other long-term risks being discussed at all.

-With Robin Roberts recently announcing she has a blood disorder called myelodysplastic syndrome (MDS), which more than likely was caused by her chemotherapy regime (entirely different from mine), I wonder if doctors and patients will be discussing long-term potential health risks of chemotherapy (or any treatment) a bit more in depth.
+With Robin Roberts recently announcing she has a blood disorder called myelodysplastic syndrome (MDS), which more than likely was caused by her chemotherapy regimen (entirely different from mine), I wonder if doctors and patients will be discussing long-term potential health risks of chemotherapy (or any treatment) a bit more in depth.

 I hope so.

 While I certainly do not think a rare case such as Roberts’ should influence others to not undergo chemotherapy or any other recommended treatment, I do think her case brings to light once again how important it is for patients to be given the complete picture about all aspects of treatment, including short and long-term potential side effects.

 I also think it bears repeating again that you (or someone close to you) must be your own best advocate on all fronts, including this one.